serge-sans-paille/scipy2021/talk.rst

 - great for gluing existing native code/library with Python
 - good portability, no runtime requirements

-- but still has a non-neglectible learning curve
+- but still has a non-negligible learning curve
 - tends to be closer to C than Python when performance matters

 ----